EdilsonFilho/started-with-raspberry-pi/README.md

 This guide will walk you through the initial setup of your Raspberry Pi, including flashing the OS, booting for the first time, and connecting remotely via **SSH** or **VNC**.

+Special goal: Complete headless setup of the Raspberry Pi, without ever needing a mouse, keyboard or monitor 🧠⚡ (See 3.2)

 ---

 ## 📦 What You’ll Need